wesnoth/steam-meta/CONTRIBUTING.md

 Submitting translations via email
 ---------------------------------

-You can send translation updates directly to the maintainer of this repository, Irydacea/shadowm (`Iris Morelle <shadowm2006@gmail.com`).
+You can send translation updates directly to the current project lead, as stated at https://wiki.wesnoth.org/Project.
 Make sure to use the original filename intended for the catalogue once added to the repository (e.g. `es.po`, `zh_CN.po`).

 Submitting translations via issue tickets